marco262/my_wiki/data/onednd/class/rogue.md

 Your training with weapons allows you to use the Mastery property of two kinds of weapons of your choice with which you have proficiency, such as Daggers and Shortbows.

-Whenever you finish a Long Rest, you can change the kinds of weapons you chose.
+Whenever you finish a [[glossary:Long Rest]], you can change the kinds of weapons you chose.
 For example, you could switch to using the Mastery properties of Scimitars and Shortswords.

 ### 2nd Level: Cunning Action

 Your quick thinking and agility allow you to move and act quickly.
-On your turn, you can take one of the following actions as a Bonus Action: Dash, Disengage, or Hide.
+On your turn, you can take one of the following actions as a Bonus Action: Dash, Disengage, or [[glossary:Hide]].

 ### 3rd Level: Rogue Subclass

 <div class="errata" markdown="1">

-**Editor's Note** At my discretion, I've removed Steady Aim from the list of Rogue abilities as I believe it detracts from the gameplay experience.
-Use Cunning Action to Hide instead.
+**Editor's Note** I've removed Steady Aim from the list of Rogue abilities as I believe it detracts from the gameplay experience.
+Use Cunning Action to [[glossary:Hide]] instead.

 </div>